Barbara Brash: Biography

-Barbara Nancy Brash was born in Melbourne on the 3 November 1925 to Elsa and Alfred Brasch.
+Barbara Nancy Brash was born in Melbourne on 3 November 1925 to Elsa and Alfred Brasch.
 The Brasch family had established Brasch Brothers and Salenger partnership in 1866 and opened Braschs music store at 108 Elizabeth Street.
 Reacting to prejudice against German names during and after the First World War, Alfred anglicised his surname.

 Barbara and her brother Geoffrey went to primary school at St. Margarets, Melbourne after which Barbara attended secondary school at the all-girls college St Catherine's School, Toorak where artist Rosemary Ryan, was a contemporary, both following Sunday Reed's earlier attendance.
-While Geoffrey inherited Brashs in the 1970’s, Barbara did not join the business, instead caring for her ageing parents at the family home in Toorak until her father’s death, though she produced several record covers for Brashs in the 1980’s.
+While Geoffrey inherited Brashs in the 1970s, Barbara did not join the business, instead caring for her ageing parents at the family home in Toorak until her father's death, though she produced several record covers for Brashs in the 1980s.
 She lived in the Toorak home briefly before moving to her own home in Kooyong in 1967, and lived there for the remainder of her life.

 Barbara had family connections in the visual arts; cousin Golda Figa Brasch married Louis Abrahams in 1888, a founding member of the Heidelberg School, and another cousin Reuben Brasch set up Curlew Camp, visited by Tom Roberts and Arthur Streeton in the early 1880s.

 In late 1949 Brash travelled in Europe with Dorothy Braund, returning to Melbourne from London in 1951.

 Brash's lifelong concern was for the environment and animals, and she willed large sums from her shares to support animal welfare; Wildlife in Secure Environment, The Animal Welfare League of Victoria, The Lost Dogs Home and Animal Hospital, and the International Fund for Animal Welfare were beneficiaries.